In Oregon, motorcyclists are not required to carry PIP (Personal Injury Insurance).

 Validity of Evasive Action for the Situation

-- Proper evasive action was taken twice as often as the improper action in multiplevehicle crashes (27 percent proper versus 11 percent improper), while improper
+- Proper evasive action was taken twice as often as the improper action in multiple vehicle crashes (27 percent proper versus 11 percent improper), while improper

 evasive action was taken twice as often as the proper action in single-vehicle